-At Micro Harmonics, we are committed to listening to our customers, learning about their needs, and designing innovative solutions.
+At Micro Harmonics, we are committed to listening to our customers, learning about their needs, improving mmw components, and designing innovative solutions.
 One customer asked if it was possible to make our compact cryogenic WR-10 isolator even smaller.
 They wanted to use the isolator in an array configuration with multiple isolators stacked side-by-side.

 This presented several challenges.
 First, the width of a standard WR-10 waveguide flange was too large.
 We solved this by removing two of the four flange screws on each flange.
 Our standard WR-10 cryogenic isolator, model FR100CM2, is shown below along with a sketch of the isolator designed for the cryogenic array, model FR100CM1.

 Most Faraday rotation isolators cannot be operated in close proximity to each other.
 Many have a warning label to this effect.
 The problem is that the magnetic field bias fields from two isolators in close proximity interact with each other.
 This interaction changes the net magnetic bias in the ferrite rods and can severely degrade the isolator performance.

 The magnetic field issue was never a problem for Micro Harmonics because our isolators are insensitive to stray magnetic fields.
 We bias our isolators strongly into magnetic saturation.
 Only a very strong stray magnetic field can alter the bias point enough to change the performance.
 This has been verified in laboratory measurements.
 For more information read the The Impact of Stray Magnetic Fields on MMW Isolators whitepaper published in the April 2021 edition of the Microwave Journal.

 Targeting THz Systems